 Wife of Saints wide receiver, Erica Carr, gives birth after testing positive for COVID-19

-NEW ORLEANS - Erica Carr and her husband Austin, who happens to be a a wide receiver for the New Orleans Saints, were thrilled to welcome their brand new baby boy into the world this month.
+NEW ORLEANS - Erica Carr and her husband Austin, who happens to be a a wide receiver for the New Orleans Saints, were thrilled to welcome their brand new baby boy into the world last month.
 But shortly before Erica gave birth, she tested positive for novel coronavirus.

 According to the New Orleans Advocate, her memory of the coronavirus test is still a bit hazy.